LEARN

 Conflicts arise when IT operations aim for speed and agility, potentially compromising thorough security measures.

-Finding balance requires effective collaboration and communication and establishing proper processes that address both operational efficiency and security considerations.
+Finding balance requires effective collaboration and communication.
+You'll also need to establish proper processes that address both operational efficiency and security considerations.

 SecOps provides this compromise by bridging the gap between security and IT operations to meet both objectives effectively.
-It ensures its IT infrastructure, systems, network and data safety by leveraging tools and processes to detect, prevent and respond to security incidents and threats.
+It ensures the safety of its IT infrastructure, systems, network, and data by leveraging tools and processes to detect, prevent, and respond to security incidents and threats.

 The primary goal of SecOps is establishing a proactive and robust security posture in order to: